tbm/homepage/pages/debian/orion/qnap/ts-209/specs.md

 ---
-title: Specification of the QNAP TS-209
+title: Specs of the QNAP TS-209
 nav: Specs
 description: Specs of the QNAP TS-209
 keywords: [Debian, QNAP, TS-209, specs, specification]